patrickbucher/elixir-basics/README.md

 - A process is created using the `spawn` function by indicating the `Echo.loop/0` function; a PID is returned and saved in `printer`.
 - Various messages are sent to the `printer` by handing over its PID and a message.
-Since the Echo server runs asynchronuously, the `Process.sleep/1` call makes sure that the `Echo` process has enough time to finish its work.
+Since the Echo server runs asynchronously, the `Process.sleep/1` call makes sure that the `Echo` process has enough time to finish its work.

     $ elixir examples/echoserver.exs
     Hello